iotblackbelt/generate_iot_edge_certificate/README.md

 <img src="images/Process.png">
 </p>

-## Certificate hierarchy
+## Azure IoT Edge certificate usage
 When using this approach you can create a hierarchy of certificates.
 This hierarchy can  help you identify groups of IoT Edge devices with the same certificate setup for internal communication, such as expiration.

 <p style="align:center">
 <img src="images/hierarchy.png">
 </p>

+How IoT Edge uses certificates for internal communication and leaf devices can be found here: https://docs.microsoft.com/en-us/azure/iot-edge/iot-edge-certs.

+If you want to use your own chain of certificates based on your own CA, then it is good to know you need 3 files on the Azure IoT Edge:
+1. The Root CA certificate file
+2. The full certificate chain file, containing all certificates from root to device.
+This includes all intermediate certificates
+3. The IoT Edge device RSA private key file

+The IoT Edge device certificate must itself be a signing certificate, meaning it has certificate signing capabilities.
+Applying "V3 Basic constraints CA:True" to the device CA certificate at generation time, automatically sets up the required key usage properties.

 ## Prepare creation scripts